 Iconic Futurist Art:

 - Unique Forms of Continuity in Space by Umberto Boccioni

 - Dynamism of a Dog on a Leash by Giacomo Balla

 Dada can be a difficult movement to pin down because the output of its artists is so diverse.
 It was formed in Switzerland during World War I and is revolutionary for its focus on making work that wasn't necessarily aesthetically pleasing.
 Its purpose, instead, was to question capitalist society and its values.
 Dada also made use of readymades—everyday objects appropriated as pieces of art—as a way to question bourgeois sensibilities and the role of the artist in creativity.
 Dada had a profound influence on other avant-garde movements that followed, like Cubism and Fluxus.

 Iconic Dada Art:

-Surrealism is a highly experimental genre based on principals of the subconscious mind, borrowed from a literary technique called automatism.
-This break from reality gave Surrealists like Rene Magritte, Salvador Dalí, and Man Ray complete creative freedom, as they were no longer guided by academic principals.
+Surrealism is a highly experimental genre based on principles of the subconscious mind, borrowed from a literary technique called automatism.
+This break from reality gave Surrealist artists like René Magritte, Salvador Dalí, and Man Ray complete creative freedom, as they were no longer guided by academic principles.
 The dreamlike scenery of their art combines realistic renderings of fantastical subject matter.
 Surrealists were also well-known for dabbling in many forms of art, from painting and sculpture to photography and film.